 If you want colleagues to be able to edit documents from the front end, then you can use Document Library Pro with the WP Sheet Editor plugin.

 The WordPress document library plugin adds 'Edit' buttons above or below your document library, which only appear for certain user roles.
 Users can click these to open an editable spreadsheet-style table with all the document data.

 Read our separate tutorial on how to set this up.

 Bonus tips on perfecting your WordPress document library

-Before we finish, I will share some tips on extra features for your WordPress document library.
+Before we finish, I will share some tips on extra functionality for your WordPress document library.
 You'll learn how to add extra data about your documents, track downloads, and more.

 Mix and match these bonus features.
 They're the perfect way to tailor the document directory to your exact requirements:

 - Add front-end document submission